 Customized services provide the special guidance and support necessary to meet the unique needs of each individual and may require coordination with cross-agency partners.
 Tutoring may be necessary in order to keep pace with other learners.
-Reference Career Pathways Toolkit, 20 CFR §590, 681.460(a)(1) and TEGL 21-16)
+Reference Career Pathways Toolkit, 20 CFR § 681.460(a)(1) and TEGL 21-16)

-Work- Based Learning Experience (WEX):
+Work- Based Learning:

-(a) Work experiences are a planned, structured learning experience that takes place in a workplace for a limited period of time.
-Work experience may be paid or unpaid, as appropriate.
-A work experience may take place in the private for-profit sector, the non-profit sector, or the public sector.
-Labor standards apply in any work experience where an employee/employer relationship, as defined by the Fair Labor Standards Act or applicable State law, exists.
-Work experiences provide the youth participant with opportunities for career exploration and skill development.
+(a) Work-Based learnings are a planned, structured learning experience that takes place in a workplace for a limited period of time.
+Work-based learning may be paid or unpaid, as appropriate.
+A work-based learning experience may take place in the private for-profit sector, the non-profit sector, or the public sector.
+Labor standards apply in any work-based learning where an employee/employer relationship, as defined by the Fair Labor Standards Act or applicable State law, exists.
+Work-based learning provides the youth participant with opportunities for career exploration and skill development.

 (b) Work experiences must include academic and occupational education.